-Our curriculum offer has been constructed with a view to making sure we have a sequenced, standardised approach across all EdStart schools that will help enhance the development of knowledge and skills for our young people.
-Although we have some minor differences in our KS3 satellite hubs, with the exception of some off-site services/facilities availability, generally the timetable is mirrored across the whole school.
+Our curriculum offer has been constructed with a view to making sure we have a sequenced, standardised approach across all EdStart Schools that will help enhance the development of knowledge and skills for our young people.

 Timetables can on occasions be adapted to suit the circumstances of the day/week, especially where it is felt that something topical or specific to the group needs discussing, to benefit the whole school or a particular centre.

 In some of our centres, our young people are provided with different offers of support from other alternative providers or via amended timetables to help with their specific needs.
 Many of these options are planned through the expertise of our SENCO & Outreach teams, who carry out detailed analysis of individual student needs and prepare programmes and 1:1 support for those who may have additional needs, to enable them to access a curriculum that benefits and develops their knowledge and skills further.